-Then we constrain the mass ratio using equations (\ref{fmax}) and (\ref{massratio}) to express the mass ratio as a function of $\cal M$ and $z$:
+Then we constrain the mass ratio using Eqs. (\ref{fmax}) and (\ref{massratio}) to express the mass ratio as a function of $\cal M$ and $z$:

-where,
+where

-Now we can write,
+Now we can write

-We assume a flat prior on the mass ratio $P(q|I') = 1$ so,
+We assume a flat prior on the mass ratio $P(q|I') = 1$, so

-Substituting equation (\ref{chirpzjointprob_long}) in (\ref{qprob_long}) gives the probability density for mass ratio $q$.
+Substituting Eq. (\ref{chirpzjointprob_long}) in Eq. (\ref{qprob_long}) gives the probability density for mass ratio $q$.
 The total mass of the binary $M$ is a obtained by using the observed value of the frequency $f_{max}$ and the probability distribution of redshift $z$.
-We can get the probability density of $M$ as:
+We can get the probability density of $M$ as

-Thus using the observed signal to noise ratios, phases, redshifted chirp mass, and $f_{max}$ we have constrained the astrophysical parameters : chirp mass, redshift and the luminosity distance as well as total mass and mass ratio for a compact binary system.
+Thus, using the observed SNRs, phases, redshifted chirp mass, and $f_{max}$, we have constrained the astrophysical parameters : chirp mass, redshift and the luminosity distance as well as total mass and mass ratio for a compact binary system.